Do You Agree With The “Meanest Mum Ever” Or Did She Go Too Far?

 “We are too old at 8/7/5 to move through our days without exercising manners and honestly basic human decency,” she said.
 “So today, I am the meanest mum in the world.”

-User Jennifer Snow said, “As someone who works in a restaurant and deals with people who ignore me when I ask ‘how are you?’ or sit their money on the counter when I'm holding my hand out for it, or won't even acknowledge me after I say ‘thank you, have a nice day!’
+One netizen who works in the service industry greatly appreciated the gesture and said, “As someone who works in a restaurant and deals with people who ignore me when I ask ‘how are you?’ or sit their money on the counter when I’m holding my hand out for it, or won’t even acknowledge me after I say ‘thank you, have a nice day!’
 Thank you.
 Thank you for instilling into your children manners and plain human decency!”

 Disciplining children is a highly subjective matter; what may seem to you right, may not to another parent.